 - An entry point

-Entry point.
-You need to decide when exactly you want to enter.
 You can use a price pattern or a bounce from a support or resistance (S/R) zone.
-Selecting a well-timed entry will help to limit your risk.
+Your chosen entry pattern will also determine your stop-loss.

 Trading Examples – Finding The Big Players

 Let’s study this approach with three in-depth examples.
-I’ll be highlighting the critical shifts in demand and supply as we go along.
+You’ll learn to spot the critical shifts in demand and supply as we go along.

 Example #1: Consecutive Volume Spikes Signal Demand

-- Consecutive price bars were pushing to new trend lows with spiking volume.
+- Consecutive price bars were pushing to new trend lows with abnormally high volumes.
 Think of it as aggressive sellers bumping into a barrage of buy limit orders.
 These buy limit orders formed a demand zone that halted the bearish trend.

-- Despite the promising volume pattern, it was premature to take on a reversal trade.
-But this upwards thrust offered an excellent confirmation of the market’s bullish intent.
+- Despite the excellent volume pattern, it was premature to take on a reversal trade.
+But this upwards thrust broke the trend line decisively and offered a wonderful confirmation of the market’s bullish intent.

-- A reaction to the powerful bullish thrust was expected.
-But compare the attempt to push back down to the bullish thrust.
-It was clear that the bearish reaction was sluggish.
+- We expected a reaction to the powerful bullish thrust.
+But compare the attempt to push back down to the earlier bullish thrust.
+The bearish response was more sluggish.
 The context was ripe for considering a reversal trade.
-The next step is timing your entry.
+Next, let’s look for an entry.

 - Congestion areas often act as support and resistance.
 Hence, this bounce off the congestion zone was a possible entry point.

-- If this volume surge came as the market tested a new trend high, you should be concerned.
-It might be a sign of supply.
+- Here, we spotted a second volume surge.
+If it came as the market pushed to a new trend high, we would be concerned as it might be a sign of increasing supply.
 But instead, it took place during a pullback downwards.
-Hence, this volume spike bar was more likely to reflect an influx of demand from the big players.
+Hence, this volume spike bar was more likely to reflect a secondary influx of demand from the big players.
 From here, the buyers took over and fuelled a bull trend.

 Example #2: Volume Spikes Within A Trading Range